 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall)"

-That's all folks!
-In this article, we learned how to install and use Homebrew on a macOS machine.
+That's all!
+In this quick article, we learned how to install and use Homebrew on a macOS machine.

 Homebrew is a package manager for macOS and Linux.
 It lets you download and install command line tools, desktop applications, and utilities.